 Once again – brush up those listening skills

 There are many important points in our students’ lives when our listening skills may be the most important tool that we have in our toolkit.
 The end of the semester may be one of them.
-You may hear more from your student at this point, especially if she is feeling stressed.
-Then again, you may not hear as much from your student – either because she is too busy to talk or write or because she is stressed and doesn’t want or know how to share those feelings.
+You may hear more from your student at this point, especially if they are feeling stressed.
+Then again, you may not hear as much from your student – either because they are too busy to talk or write or because they are stressed and don’t want or know how to share those feelings.

-Whether you hear from your student a lot or a little, whenever you do connect, make sure you are listening carefully to what she has to say – including listening between the lines.
-Your student may be asking for advice about something, or she may just need to share, to vent, or to sense that you empathize with what she is going through right now.
+Whether you hear from your student a lot or a little, whenever you do connect, make sure you are listening carefully to what they have to say – including listening between the lines.
+Your student may be asking for advice about something, or they may just need to share, to vent, or to sense that you empathize with what they are going through right now.
 Listen carefully, allow yourself to be a sounding board, and respond thoughtfully but sparingly.
-Guide your student to figure out what she needs to do – or not do.
+Guide your student to figure out what they need to do – or not do.
 Share your counsel, but respect (or at least accept) your student’s choices.

 Like listening, patience is not a new skill, but one that may be especially helpful at this time of the semester.
 Be patient if you don’t hear from your student as much as you’d like.
 Be patient if your student is temperamental or gets upset or angry more quickly than usual.